 The fact that the disciples died for their message, every one of them, is proof enough that Jesus truly rose from the dead.
 We know Jesus is God because He is the only man who ever conquered death and proved it undeniably.
-"But in fact Christ has been raised from the dead" (1 Corinthians 15:20).
+"But now is Christ risen from the dead" (1 Corinthians 15:20).

 Third, we know Jesus is God because it's the only viable option.
 There are only three things Jesus could have been-God in the flesh, a liar, or a crazy man.
 One author put it this way-Lord, liar, or lunatic.
 He was much too wise and His ministry too powerful to call Him "crazy."
 He couldn't have been lying because, again, His teaching was too true, and He and His followers all would have died for the lie.
+His miracles,

-His miracles, His life-changing three-year ministry, and His literal resurrection from death all prove that He was God in the flesh.
+His life-changing three-year ministry, and His literal resurrection from death all prove that He was God in the flesh.

 If you refuse to believe that Jesus is God, you must throw out the entire Bible because this fact is woven like a thread into every page!
 Colossians 1:15 calls Him "the image of the invisible God."
-First Timothy 3:16 clearly states, "Great indeed, we confess, is the mystery of godliness: He [God] was manifested in the flesh, vindicated by the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory."
+First Timothy 3:16 clearly states, "And without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory."